jzw2/rust-capr/docs/main.typ

 People have been noticing that language changes.
 Historical Linguistics is the study of change in language. @hock2021principles

-The living pieces of evidence that language changes is simply examing the English language.
-The English lanuguage is notoriously known for its freqently arbitrary spelling rules. @silentk shows a list of _k_ words that do not have the _k_ sound.
+The living pieces of evidence that language changes is simply examining the English language.
+The English language is notoriously known for its frequently arbitrary spelling rules. @silentk shows a list of _k_ words that do not have the _k_ sound.

 #figure(